Threadstone-Wiki/Threadstone-Wiki/pages/double-tile-tick-scheduling.md

 Once the bucket is treeified, it is possible to schedule duplicate tile ticks in that hash bucket.

-A video explanation of HashSets is in Earthcomputer's video [What is a HashSet?](https://www.youtube.com/watch?v=y5Cx07OHaOI).
+A video explanation of hashsets behaving like `Set` is in Earthcomputer's video [What is a HashSet?](https://www.youtube.com/watch?v=y5Cx07OHaOI).

 # Applications